-In addition, modern Android phones now supported OTG connection for USB drive where you can access the file directly from your mobile phone.
+In addition, modern Android phones now supported OTG connections for USB drives where you can access the file directly from your mobile phone.

-Meanwhile, the SD card is good for a portable device, such as a camera, phone, or MP3 player.
-I have no doubt to invest in high-quality SD card because it also affects device performance.
-For sure, most DSLR cameras currently require a high-speed SD card to catch up camera storage demand.
-Also, the SD card can be used as a USB flash drive with a card reader help.
+Meanwhile, the SD card is good for mobile device storage, such as a camera, smartphone, or MP3 player.
+I have no doubt to invest in a high-quality SD card because it also affects device performance.
+Not only that, most DSLR cameras currently require a high-speed SD card to catch up with camera storage demand.
+Also, the SD card can be used as a USB flash drive with a card reader (dongle) help.

 After all, both device has outstanding performance and reliability.
 They do their own job perfectly for the consumer.
 I hope this article helps you.